-Annually, children with 100% attendance receive an engraved cup or for 99% attendance a medal.
+Annually, children with 100% attendance receive an engraved trophy

-School attendance target for 2017/8 is 96.1%
+School attendance target for 2023/2024 is 96.1%

 6. Legal Sanctions

 Section 444 of the Education Act 1996 states that if a parent fails to ensure the regular school attendance of their child if he/she is a registered pupil at a school and is of compulsory school age, then they are guilty of an offence.